gauthamp10/teched2025-XP264/exercises/ex0/README.md

 ## Exercise 0.3 - BTP landscape at a glance.

-All students have their SSO acces with the student's credentials to parts of the SAP-TechEd25-XP264 landscape.
+All students have their SSO acces with the student's credentials to the relevant parts of the [SAP-TechEd25-XP264 landscape](https://url.sap/yogrmc).

 You may login to [SAP-TechEd25-XP264 Business Technology Platform - Cockpit](https://url.sap/yogrmc)